jingwora/jingwora.github.io/KM/Notes/Books/Human Evolutionary Genetics (EN).md

  - Cheap and accurate methods for high-throughput genomewide SNP typing. • Reliable methods for the measurement of structural and copy-number variation.
  - The development of so-called next-generation and third-generation sequencing methods, which have massively reduced the cost of sequencing large genomes but introduced their own complications.

+#### 4.1 FIRST, FIND YOUR DNA

+- We set aside the ethical considerations that affect sampling in particular populations and address only the practical questions regarding sources of human DNA.

+- There are several possible tissue sources differing in the amount of DNA that they yield, and in other important aspects.
+Since the advent of PCR the amount of DNA needed for many analyses has dropped dramatically: previously, a genotyping experiment used 5–10  μg of each DNA sample to test a single polymorphism, while a typical PCR makes do with 1000-fold less.